Abyssinian Cat

 - May need mental stimulation and interactive play

-- He/she may have a tendency to get bored if left alone for long periods of time.
+- He/she may tend to get bored if left alone for long periods.

 - Playtime is a must (not suitable for busy families).